sydalwedaie/Academic-Writing-Workflow-Using-Obsidian-and-Pandoc/README.md

 ### Block Quotes

-Start the paragraph with a `>` and a space.
+Start the paragraph with a `>` character and a space.
 Put blank lines above a below.

 ```md
 > This is a block quote